resolve109/study-aws-sa/aws-study-guide.md

   - Can be configured to retain backups for multiple years to meet long-term compliance requirements
   - More restrictive than standard retention policies as it prevents override by administrators
   - Especially valuable for financial and healthcare data that must be preserved unchanged for regulatory purposes
+- **Disaster Recovery Implementation**:
+  - For Windows Server workloads on EC2 requiring cross-region disaster recovery with RPO of 24 hours:
+    - Create a backup vault using AWS Backup
+    - Create a backup plan for EC2 instances based on tag values
+    - Define the destination for the copy as another region (e.g., us-west-2)
+    - Specify the backup schedule to run twice daily
+  - Alternatively, create an Amazon EC2-backed AMI lifecycle policy with:
+    - Backups based on tags
+    - Schedule to run twice daily
+    - Automatic copy to the destination region
+  - Both options provide automated cross-region backup with minimal administrative effort
+  - More efficient than manually copying images or using Lambda functions for orchestration

 ## Container and Kubernetes Services